 Cash, receivables and accounts payable and accrued liabilities are carried at amortized cost.
 The Company considers that the carrying amount of these financial assets and liabilities measured at amortized cost to approximate their fair value due to the short-term nature of the financial instruments.
-Cash is measured using level one of the fair value hierarchy.

-NOTES TO THE FINANCIAL STATEMENTS For the years ended December 31, 2018 and 2017 Expressed in Canadian Dollars
+NOTES TO THE FINANCIAL STATEMENTS For the years ended December 31, 2019 and 2018 Expressed in Canadian Dollars